Vector04/tudelft-thesis-template/template/main.typ

 // IMPORTS: Note: these imports need to repeated for every file used in the document.

 // Main Import for the template
+// Includes wrap-it and equate packages by default.
 #import "@local/tudelft-thesis:0.1.0": *

 // Extra packages to your liking